-- Please follow the black arrows for AM drop off.
-If you are the first car in line, pull all the way up to the orange cone. - DO NOT let any students out of the cars until the staff signal you to at 8:10am sharp. - The drop off window is from 8:10-8:20am and ONLY when staff are outside supervising. - ALL students must exit the passenger side of your vehicle and walk directly to their portable classroom. - IF YOU ARRIVE AFTER 8:20AM, YOU WILL NEED TO PARK NEAR THE ORANGE CONE AND WALK YOUR STUDENT INTO PORTABLE 3 FOR LATE ARRIVAL CHECK IN. - Map A is for parents who have students in 3rd-7th grade and Map B is for parents who only have 6th & 7th graders on the North Lake Campus
+When dropping off at NorthLake, please follow the black arrows on Map A and the white arrows for Map B for AM drop off.
+If you are the first car, pull all the way up to the cone.
+For safety purposes, please do not pass any vehicles at any time.

+- ★ Map A is for parents who have students in 3rd-7th grade and Map B is for parents who only have 6th & 7th graders on the NorthLake Campus. - ★ DO NOT let any students out of the cars until the staff signal you to at 8:10am sharp. - ★ The drop of window is from 8:10-8:20am and ONLY when staff are outside supervising. - ★ Once drop off begins, if you're stopped anywhere on the pavement, your child should exit the vehicle on the passenger side and walk directly to class between the yellow lines. - ★ IF YOU ARRIVE AFTER 8:20AM, YOU WILL NEED TO PARK NEAR THE ORANGE CONE AND WALK YOUR STUDENT INTO PORTABLE 4 FOR LATE ARRIVAL CHECK IN. - ★ On Wednesdays, 7th grade carline will open at 7:45-8:05 for chapel drop off.
+Please follow the white arrows on Map B for 7th grade only drop off.
+If your 7th grader has a younger sibling at NorthLake, after dropping off your 7th grader for early chapel, please follow Map A for normal daily drop off.